-The Faculty of Economic and Management Sciences at the University of the Free State offers financially and management-orientated programmes on all three UFS campuses, i.e., the Bloemfontein, South, and Qwaqwa Campuses.
+The Faculty of Economic and Management Sciences at the University of the Free State offers financially and management-orientated programmes on the Bloemfontein and QwaQwa campuses of the UFS.
 We offer programmes in Public Sector Management, Private Sector Management, and Accountancy.